 Caring for the environment is everyone’s responsibility.
 One Somerset will be able to build on the partnership work that has been achieved and provide a strong, unified voice to make sure Somerset can tap into the funding needed to achieve the ambitious aims.

 No, absolutely not.
 Somerset County Council already has staff based in hubs and offices across the whole of Somerset.
 It has more staff working in communities than our district colleagues.
 There are libraries in towns and villages so there are already many staff working in towns and villages.
 The pandemic has shown how technology can be used to make sure staff can work effectively outside the traditional office environment and link with communities.

-The consultation is expected to end just before Easter this year.
+The consultation will end on 19 April.
 The Government will then weigh up all the information and could make a decision in the summer.
 Once a decision has been made, we will be able to provide a definitive timeline.
 The timescales are set by the Government.